Who is Big Birtha?

 Why Big Birthas?

 Big Bertha was a name given to a massive cannon in WWI.
 It soon became synonymous with anything unusually large.
 It resonated with me, and could be adapted to fit with the ‘birthing’ theme, and the domain was available!
 I know not everyone likes it as a name, but you can’t please all the people all the time!
-A
+At least it’s memorable!

 Being bigger when getting pregnant is associated with greater risks, it’s true.
 It would be naive to ignore those risks.
 And when those risks do arise, extra care is needed, as with anyone experiencing problems.
 But my perspective is that those risks are becoming all consuming.
 They’re overexaggerated, and misrepresented, and our treatment is becoming overmedicalised as a result.